PedroVinicius/ewallet/README.md

 e-Wallet was built and tested in an Unix environment.
 Non unix environments aren't supported at this moment.
 Before getting started, you need to install [PostgreSQL](https://www.postgresql.org/) and [RVM](https://rvm.io/).

-Once you have fullfilled the prerequisites, go forward and:
+Once satisfied the prerequisites, go forward and:

 1 - Run `rvm install 2.6.1`